Bayaankhan/C-Plus-Plus-Language/README.md

 ## 🎓 UET Grading System Project

-A C++ console-based system that calculates grades and GPA based on student marks.
+A C++ program that calculates student grades and GPA based on marks.

 ### 🔍 Features